 The discussion of this measure began with an overview and a review of the evidence.
-The Committee noted that fistula remains as the preferred access route for most dialysis patients over grafts and catheters.
-The Committee expressed concern that the current fistula rate of 64% may be indicative that the remaining opportunities for improvement may include many patients for whom fistula may not be the best route, such as those in hospice care, end-stage liver disease, or cancer.
-The Committee expressed concern that the developer provided evidence based on updated guidelines from the National Kidney Foundation's (NKF) Kidney Disease Outcomes Quality Initiative (KDOQI) which included a downgrading of the evidence to support the measure to expert opinion.
+The Committee noted that fistula remains the preferred access route for most dialysis patients over grafts and catheters.
+The Committee expressed concern that the current fistula rate of 64 percent may be indicative that the remaining opportunities for improvement may include many patients for whom fistula may not be the best route, such as those in hospice care, with end-stage liver disease, or cancer.
+The Committee expressed concern that the developer provided evidence based on updated guidelines from NKF's KDOQI, which included a downgrading of the evidence to support the measure to expert opinion.
 It was noted that the developer supplemented the guidelines with literature that supported the measure focus.
-In the discussion on performance gap, the Committee noted that, by the middle of 2017, 62.8% of prevalent hemodialysis patients were dialyzing with an AVF.
-For disparities, Hispanic ethnicity was associated with higher odds of fistula use whereas black communities are about 31% less likely to have fistulas than white peers.
+In the discussion on performance gap, the Committee noted that, by the middle of 2017, 62.8 percent of prevalent hemodialysis patients were dialyzing with an AVF.
+For disparities, Hispanic ethnicity was associated with higher odds of fistula use whereas Black communities are about 31 percent less likely to have fistulas than White ones.

 The Committee noted the score level reliability of the measure based on the IUR to be 0.75.
 The developer also noted that their analyses produced a PIUR of about 0.95 as well, though this was not included in the submission.
 The Committee did not express any concerns related to the reliability.
-In the discussion on validity, the Committee noted the relationship between facility level quintiles of performance scores and the SMR and standardized hospitalization rate (SHR) using Poisson regression.
+In the discussion on validity, the Committee noted the relationship between facility-level quintiles of performance scores, the SMR, and standardized hospitalization rate (SHR) using Poisson regression.
 The Committee noted that the risk adjustment is based on a multivariate logistic regression model.
-The adjustment is made for age, BMI at incident, nursing home status, nephrologist's care prior to ESRD, duration of ESRD, diabetes as primary cause of ESRD, comorbidities, and two binary indicators including missing a CMS-2728 form and an indicator for if at least one of the comorbidities were present.
+The adjustment is made for age, body mass index (BMI) at incident, nursing home status, nephrologist's care prior to ESRD, duration of ESRD, diabetes as a/the primary cause of ESRD, comorbidities, and two binary indicators that include missing a CMS-2728 form and an indicator for if at least one of the comorbidities was present.
 Common risk effects are assumed in order to improve computational stability in estimating facility-specific effects.
-The Committee noted 23% of data were missing and expressed a concern.
+The Committee noted 23 percent of the data missing and expressed concern.
 The developer noted that this is because the measure includes patients without Medicare coverage for whom comorbidities cannot be calculated, but they are included in the model to reduce bias.
 The Committee considered the loss of information as a part of seeking balance in measuring an entire population and ensuring accuracy in the risk model and the presence of an adjustor in the model for those without comorbidity data.
 The Committee did not express any concerns related to feasibility, noting that all reviewers considered it to be high.
 The Committee expressed no concerns related to use, referencing its long use in federal accountability programs.
 The Committee noted an unintended consequence of potentially limiting patient choice when they may prefer a catheter due to downward pressure on clinicians to achieve a high fistula rate.